wisniewskikr/chrisblog-it-java-springboot/others/tests/integration-tests/java-springboot-helloworld-integrationtests-mock/README.md

 > Please **clone/download** project, open **project's main folder** in your favorite **command line tool** and then **proceed with steps below**.

 Usage steps:
-1. In a command line tool start unit tests with `mvn test -Dtest="HelloWorldControllerUT"`
+1. In a command line tool start unit tests with `mvn test -Dtest="HelloWorldControllerIT"`

 DESCRIPTION